-Also known as "shooting stars," meteors are bits of interplanetary debris that strike Earth's upper atmosphere at speeds of 30 to 70 km (20 to 45 miles) per second!
-And although some meteors look bright enough that it seems you can almost touch them, actually they occur very high up, at altitudes of 80 to 120 km (50 to 75 miles).
+Every day, Earth is bombarded by roughly 25 million bits of interplanetary debris, totaling more than 100 tons of dust and sand-sized particles.
+These fragments of space rock strike Earth’s upper atmosphere at speeds of 20 to 45 miles (30 to 70 km) per second, creating momentary streaks of light called meteors or “shooting stars.”
+And although some meteors look bright enough that it seems you can almost touch them, actually they occur very high up, at altitudes of 50 to 75 miles (80 to 120 km).

 Because they’re arriving so fast, it doesn’t take a very large particle to make a dramatic flash.
 Typically they’re no bigger than big sand grains, and something the size of a pea can create a meteor that’s dramatically bright.
 Those high velocities give each particle a lot of kinetic energy, which converts to heat due to friction in the upper atmosphere.

-Many people think a meteor occurs because the particle is "burning up."
-But actually friction flash-heats air molecules along the particle's path to thousands of degrees.
+Many people think a meteor occurs because the particle is “burning up.”
+But actually friction with air molecules along the path flash-heats the particle and its immediate surroundings to thousands of degrees.
 The air molecules cool down in just a split second, giving off light as they do so.

 What is a Meteor Shower?

 Dynamicists have gotten rather good at predicting when a particular shower might display an extra burst of activity.
-Usually these are from concentrated "ribbons" of particles that might have been ejected by the parent comet decades or even centuries ago.
-For that reason, this year's list includes the Draconids on the night of October 6–7 (see the Draconids description below).
+Usually these are from concentrated streams of particles that might have been ejected by the parent comet decades or even centuries ago.

 Also, some meteor showers deliver a relatively high proportion of large particles, which can create impressive displays of fireballs.
-As the graph here shows, the Perseid, Geminid, and Orionid meteor showers create the most fireballs.
-"The average peak magnitude for a Perseid observed by our cameras is –2.7; for the Geminids, it is –2," explains NASA scientist Bill Cooke.
-"So on average, Geminid fireballs are about a magnitude fainter than those in the Perseids."
+The Perseid meteor shower creates the most fireballs, followed by the Geminids and Orionids.
+“The average peak magnitude for a Perseid observed by our cameras is –2.7; for the Geminids, it is –2,” explains NASA scientist Bill Cooke.
+“So on average, Geminid fireballs are about a magnitude fainter than those in the Perseids.”

 The descriptions and table below highlight the year’s best and most dependable displays, but the International Astronomical Union now recognizes more than 100 well-defined meteor showers and hundreds of other candidates that haven’t been confirmed.
 Most of these are so weak that it takes a trained observer to spot them.

-Here are highlights of the major meteor showers for 2020.
+Here are highlights of the major meteor showers for 2021.
 For the best possible viewing experience, find a dark location free from light pollution, make yourself comfortable in a reclining chair, and wear plenty of warm clothing (as appropriate).
-And for more information on watching and studying meteors, see our article on meteor basics and the other articles in the Meteor section of our website.
+And for more information on watching and studying meteors, see our article on meteor basics and the other articles in the Meteor section of this website.

 The dates listed below correspond to the predawn hours closest to the predicted peak, though a shower is often active a few nights before and after the peak date.
-The rates listed are for ideal conditions: very dark skies free of moonlight or light pollution, with the radiant nearly overhead.
-Most likely you'll see somewhat lower rates than those listed.
-Following the table are specific predictions for each shower's prospects during 2020.
+The peak rates listed are for ideal conditions: very dark skies, free of moonlight or light pollution, and with the radiant nearly overhead.
+Most likely you’ll see lower rates than those listed.
+Following the table are specific predictions for each shower’s prospects during 2021.